tellefs/OmPy_233U/README.md

-Master thesis Project for Tellef Storebakken
+Oslo Method for the master thesis Project for Tellef Storebakken

+The Oslo Method is here done with the newly made OmPy software.

 Notebook started by following the OmPy "Getting started" guide from https://ompy.readthedocs.io/en/latest/getting_started.html
 For now, most of the coding is copied from here.